Jean-Baptiste Loeillet of London

-Jean-Baptiste Loeillet of London (18 November 1680 – 19 July 1730), was a Flemish baroque composer as well as a performer on the recorder, flute, oboe, and harpsichord.
-He is called the London Loeillet to distinguish him from another famous composer, his first cousin Jean Baptiste Loeillet of Ghent, and he was the elder brother of Jacques Loeillet, also a composer.
+Jean-Baptiste Loeillet of London (18 November 1680 – 19 July 1730), was a Flemish composer and musician of the Baroque period.
+He is called the London Loeillet to distinguish him from another famous composer, his cousin Jean-Baptiste Loeillet of Ghent.

+Life and career

-Loeillet was born at Ghent, then in the Spanish Netherlands.
+Jean-Baptiste Loeillet was born in Ghent, then in the Spanish Netherlands.
+He had a younger brother, Jacques Loeillet, who was also a composer.
+He had a cousin, also named Jean-Baptiste Loeillet.
+The distinction between the London Loeillet and the Ghent Loeillet was made to differentiate the cousins.

 In 1705, after his studies in Ghent and Paris, he moved to London and became known as John.
-In London, his last name was sometimes rendered as 'Lully' or 'Lullie': he was unrelated to the Jean-Baptiste Lully, the Italian-born French composer.
 His works were published by John Walsh in London under the name of John Loeillet.
+He published trio and solo sonatas, as well as two collections of harpsichord lessons.

-He was successful as a player and teacher of the harpsichord.
+Loeillet was able to play the recorder, flute, oboe, and harpsichord.
+He was successful as a teacher of the harpsichord.
 He played woodwind in the Queen's Theatre in the Haymarket and held musical gatherings every week at his home.
-His performances were well received in London; and he was responsible for introducing Arcangelo Corelli's 12 concerti grossi to Londoners.
+His performances were well received in London, and he was responsible for introducing Arcangelo Corelli's 12 Concerti Grossi to Londoners.
 According to the New Penguin Dictionary of Music, he helped to popularise the transverse flute (a new instrument compared to the recorder) in England.
 He died in London.

-Leopold Godowsky's piano suite Renaissance features an arrangement of one of the Loeillet's Gigues.